We provide a few options to get you started developing for Android Things.

 NXP i.MX7D Starter Kit

 The NXP i.MX7D is a cost-effective and security-certified development platform for Android Things.
-This means you can prototype and go to production on this platform.

 The NXP i.MX7D Starter Kit is supported by the Android Things Toolkit, a companion app for mobile devices that can help you get started quickly.